Skip to main content

 • Hosts container images built by CI/CD pipeline (specifically, a gcloud builds call).

-• Serves the images as needed to the migrate job and the Cloud Run Service itself.
+• Serves the images as needed to the migrate job, the orchestrator, the executor image, and the Cloud Run Service itself.

 • Allows for quick, painless, and reproducible deployment.